 - Professional Associations — As with research, professional associations present an easy and effective way to develop a network.
 Local, regional and national leaders in the association can help you build bridges and develop better insights into opportunities.
 Attending professional association conferences can be a fun and informative way to build a network.
 There are often inexpensive student rates to join associations and attend conferences.

 - LinkedIn — Building a LinkedIn profile will introduce you to the world of online networking.
 LinkedIn uses your resume to help you build a professional profile.
 From there you can join Groups, often extensions of professional associations, to explore contacts.
 You can also join the Transylvania Alumni Group.

 - Faculty Connections — In addition to the obvious connections faculty members have with colleagues at other colleges and universities, they often have strong connections within industries, non-profits, and community groups related to their research.

 With successful networking, you will be well-connected when you begin and be successful at the end of the search.

 There is often strong interest in finding opportunities abroad, especially after a rewarding study abroad experience.
 The following advice and resources may help you explore opportunities.

 The Fulbright organization awards competitive grants for experiences abroad in many different countries.
 Students may apply for one of two grants—an academic/research grant based upon a project/study to be conducted in the host country or the English Teaching Assistantship that pairs you with a teacher to provide language and cultural sharing.
-Contact Kathy Simon, director of study abroad, in the winter term of your junior year to be considered.
+Contact Tracy Dunn, Assistant Dean for Academic Affairs, in the winter term of your junior year to be considered.
 You must be nominated by Transy to be eligible.